-The Qur’an is the primary reference book for Muslims in all life challenges.
+The Quran is the primary reference book for Muslims in all life challenges.
 In the context of the problem being discussed, the Qur’an has narrated stories of Prophets as best examples and inspirations for Muslims.

-There are stories of Prophets’ dealing with their close family members who committed grave sins and some others rejected the call to tawhid and chose to be on the side of disbelievers.
+There are stories of Prophets dealing with their close family members who committed grave sins, and some others rejected the call to tawhid and chose to be on the side of disbelievers.

-• Prophet Adam a.s – his son Qabil disobeyed Allah’s instruction on offering sacrifice and murdered his brother (Surah Al-Ma’idah, 5:27-30)
+• Prophet Adam a.s. – his son Qabil disobeyed Allah’s instruction on offering sacrifice and murdered his brother (Surah Al-Ma’idah, 5:27-30)

-• Prophet Nuh a.s – his wife and son rejected his faith and perished with disbelievers (Surah Hud, 11:42 and Surah At-Tahrim 66:10)
+• Prophet Nuh a.s. – his wife and son rejected his faith and perished with disbelievers (Surah Hud, 11:42 and Surah At-Tahrim 66:10)

-• Prophet Lut a.s – his wife refused to accept the call to faith and perished with the disbelievers (Surah At-Tahrim, 66:10)
+• Prophet Lut a.s. – his wife refused to accept the call to faith and perished with the disbelievers (Surah At-Tahrim, 66:10)

-• Prophet Ibrahim a.s – his father chose to reject his call of faith (Surah Al-An’am, 6:74)
+• Prophet Ibrahim a.s. – his father chose to reject his call of faith (Surah Al-An’am, 6:74)

-• Prophet Ya’kob a.s – his children’s conspiracy caused tremendous hardship to his son Prophet Yusuf a.s (Chapter 12 of the Qur’an, Surah Yusuf)
+• Prophet Ya’kob a.s. – his children’s conspiracy caused tremendous hardship to his son Prophet Yusuf a.s (Chapter 12 of the Qur’an, Surah Yusuf)

-• Prophet Muhammad s.a.w – his uncle Abu Talib refused to accept his prophetic message (Surah Al-Qasas, 28:56).
+• Prophet Muhammad s.a.w. – his uncle Abu Talib refused to accept his prophetic message (Surah Al-Qasas, 28:56).

 The above examples illustrate scenarios where a Muslim might face the following;

-• pious wife living with misguided husband (story of Asiah with Pharaoh)
+• Pious wife living with misguided husband (story of Asiah with Pharaoh)

-• pious individual living with misguided close relatives (story of prophet Muhammad with his uncle and relatives).
+• Pious individual living with misguided close relatives (story of Prophet Muhammad with his uncle and relatives).

 There are, however, common lessons from all the stories.
-The first and most glaring lesson is that the Prophets a.s maintained their relationship with the misguided family members.
+The first and most glaring lesson is that the Prophets a.s. maintained their relationship with the misguided family members.

 Prophet Nuh and Prophet Lut a.s did not divorce or chase away their wives, nor did they cut off relationships with their children.
 Both continued to be dutiful fathers and showed care and concern to them.
-Prophet Ibrahim a.s did not show disrespect to his father.
-The Qur’an recorded Prophet Nuh’s love to his son till the last minute of his life in
+The Quran recorded Prophet Nuh’s love for his son till the last minute of his life in

 Secondly, the Prophets a.s continued to show love, care and concern to the family members, although they did not disregard the misguided behaviour.